Unturned3/Microdot/wiki/3_miniSystem/4_boot.md

 of it resides in `RAM`.
 Whatever modifications we make to the data in RAM will be lost if we can't write it to a non-volatile storage device.

-If you are done playing, you can `poweroff` the system. `QEMU`, however, will not terminate and return you to a terminal prompt, because our systems kernel has no support for the ACPI subsystem yet, so the kernel has no way of telling the hardware that the system is shutting down.
-We can open up a new terminal and safely kill `QEMU` with the following command:
+If you are done, you can `poweroff` the system. `QEMU`, however, will not terminate and return you to a terminal prompt, because our systems kernel has no support for the ACPI subsystem yet, so the kernel has no way of telling the hardware that the system is shutting down.
+We can open up a new terminal and kill `QEMU` with the following command:

 ```bash
 killall qemu-system-x86_64